j-diefenbach/Battleship/README.md

 ![Before_after_prob_fix](https://user-images.githubusercontent.com/105332964/212531510-b1a77027-800e-4981-9319-12d985a567fd.png)

 This may be investigated further, as the wider seeking is an aspect of Thompson sampling, meaning that until we have samples an area enough it still holds an equal, or higher, chance of being 'more valuable'.
+This fix will be kept still, as it likely improves the performance of some aspects and we will revisit the Thompson sampling / exploration-focused integration.

 ## Seeking and hunting
 Normal human players will shoot somewhat randomly until they hit a ship.
 When that happens they start searching around for the rest of the ship.
 In algorithmic form this is a *finite state machine*, swapping between seeking a ship and hunting that ship until they are confident it is sunk.